kelexel/rstream/README.md

 * In the (un-labelled) input field just above the "Connect" button, enter your <NGINX_RTMP_STREAM>
 * Press the Play button

-Howto: Transcoding, testing *rstream-transcoder -run m1*
+Howto: Transcoding, testing "~rstream/bin/stream-transcoder -run m1"
 ======

 *working* - Testing the transcoded  FLV / RTMP streams on CRTMPD (as a broadcaster)